c-grimshaw/c-grimshaw.github.io/content/writing/technical/go-primer.md

 We need to think outside of the box, because I can't think of a typical programming construct that will let us model this **"unison"** behaviour.

 Perhaps, given the subject of this article, you've recognized a case for concurrency.
-We want to do multiple things *at once*.
-This clearly maps to the textbook definition of programmatic concurrency:
+We want to do multiple things, well, concurrently.
+Here's the textbook definition of concurrency:

 > *Concurrency is when tasks can start, complete, and run in overlapping time periods.*